Translate

 She turned her head slowly.

-She shoved herself away from the mirror with a strangled gasp.
+Elena recoiled, shoving herself away from the mirror.
 She twisted in midair, crashing against the opposite wall, scrambling for something—anything—to hold onto.

 The reflection didn’t follow her movement.
 It stayed in place, staring out from the glass.
 Watching.